Ivanello/deepchar.github.io/README.md

 You can read more about what makes this problem non-trivial at [*Automatic transliteration with LSTM*](http://yerevann.github.io/2016/09/09/automatic-transliteration-with-lstm/) and [*Interpreting neurons in an LSTM network*](https://yerevann.github.io/2017/06/27/interpreting-neurons-in-an-LSTM-network/).

+Another flavour of this task is transliteration of named entities.
+You can read more about that in [deepchar/entities](/entities).

 </details>

 ### Our approach